AriaTheCurseling/obsidian/Shoot Em' Rouge/Weapons/Crossbow.md

-Reloads when standing still, but can shoot on the move
+Reloads when standing still, but can shoot on the move. has innate piercing